 Handling Corner Cases (Try #4)

 Although the basic framework is working, there’s still a few corner cases that need to be addressed in order to perfectly match Robocode physics.
 These include preventing acceleration overshoot (velocity goes from 7.5 to 8.5 and stops there), handling deceleration (two pixels / sec^2), and splitting time between acceleration / deceleration when a tick takes the tank from negative to positive velocity or vice versa.
 Additionally, there was a weird bug that occured when a WhenEvent fell on the last step of the integration which I fixed by adding a time condition to all the events.
 I won’t go into the details of finding / fixing the corner cases since it’s just adding a bunch of WhenEvents and corresponding bounds on the initial acceleration.
-Here’s the finished program, including a range of calculations to show end positions for various a and \omega combos:
+Here’s the finished program, including a range of calculations to show end positions for various and combos:

 tEnd = 10; (* Finish time of simulation *)